I3A-NavSys/utrafman_sim/docs/install.md

 catkin_make
 ```

-After that, source the compiled workspace into your `.bashrc` file for it to be accessible:
+After that, source the compiled workspace into your `.bashrc` file (in your home directory) for it to be accessible:
 ```bash
 echo "source /opt/ros/noetic/share/utrafman_sim/src/gazebo-ros/devel/setup.bash" >> ~/.bashrc
 source ~/.bashrc